 Virginia Swimming Holes

-I’ve organized these swimming hole hikes in Virginia by difficulty level so you will have a good idea what to expect before stepping foot on the trails.
+I’ve organized these hikes to popular swimming holes in Virginia by difficulty level so you know what to expect before stepping foot on the trails.

 For the hikes below, I’ve listed them alphabetically within each difficulty level section.
-Get ready to get hiking, friends.
+Get ready for a hike and a refreshing swim, friends.

 It’s a cinch to fall for easy-going hikes that lead to swimming holes, even waterfalls.
-All of these hikes to Virginia swimming holes fit the bill.
+All of these hikes to Virginia swimming holes fit the bill on a hot day.

 #1: Big Cedar Creek Falls (Lebanon)